 The City of Philadelphia purchases products and services from hundreds of businesses every year.
 Our goal is diversity.
-Each year, the City aims to fulfill 35 percent of all contracts through minority, women, or disabled-owned enterprises (M/W/DSBEs).
+Each year, the City aims to fulfill 35% of all contracts through minority, woman, or disabled-owned enterprises (M/W/DSBEs).

 Registering as an M/W/DSBE with the Office of Economic Opportunity (OEO) can provide your business with opportunities.
-Once certified and registered, M/W/DSBEs receive preference in the City contracting process.
+Once certified and registered, M/W/DSBEs get preference in the City contracting process.

 You must be a minority, woman, or disabled-owned business to register.

-The process of certification verifies your business as an M/W/DSBE.
-If you want to join the registry, you must first receive certification by one of the approved external agencies.
+The certification process verifies that your business is an M/W/DSBE.
+If you want to join the registry, you must first get certified by an approved external agency.

-To qualify, your business must have at least 51 percent ownership by a minority, woman, or person with a disability.
+To qualify, your business must have at least 51% ownership by a minority, woman, or person with a disability.

 After receiving your certification, you can sign up for the Office of Economic Opportunity‘s registry.

 The application will take roughly 30 minutes.
-Once the online application is completed and approved, your company will receive a registration letter by email.
+Once the application is approved, your company will receive a registration letter by email.
 This message will include: